earth6r/Analytics0001/README.md

 TODAY TODO:
 - add color blind message and maybe a color blind mode to update toast success/error classNames to be bg instead of border
 - reset settings button (delete all local storage) - "Other" tab
+- index db based on existing queries being used

 # sendgrid stats
 curl -X GET \